“Do you think he knows?”

 “In this war, sometimes you just have to walk into traps.”

 The transmitters were fighting back through an organization known as The Guild.
 Loosely organized, with only the vague goal of helping transmitters and resisting the tyrannical rule of the People’s Happy Democracy.

 “But why you specifically?”

 “Before he led the Bureau to me, I was already a goner.”

-Some wings merely find transmitters, teach them to both grow and hide their power.
-Some wings actively attempt to sow thoughts in society which challenged the PHD of Earth’s rule.
+Some wings merely found transmitters, taught them to both grow and hide their power.
+Some wings actively attempted to sow thoughts in society which challenged the PHD of Earth’s rule.
 Some sought to directly influence and turn enemy agents to their side through concerted emotional tactics, exploiting the phenomenon of empathy.

 “You know what they do to people like you… transmitters?”

 “Yes.
 They already had me, remember?
 I barely got away?”